 Literacy Projects we have funded

 Educational attainment in the Solomon Islands is generally low.
-According to the 1999 census, 33% of the population aged 5 and above have no education, and 48% have less than a grade 4 education.
-The goal of this project is to help develop capacity amongst Solomon Islands communities to improve their own literacy skills.
+The goal of these two projects is to help develop capacity amongst Solomon Islands communities to improve their own literacy skills.

 Nepal - Tharu and Limbu language literacy materials